 As a music producer, you will spend your day:

-- Deciding on what instruments or equipment to be used.
+- Deciding on the instruments or equipment to be used

 Who will be your employers?

-Employers include a range in the cultural and creative industries:
+Employers include a range in the cultural and creative industries.
+Employers in this field include:

 - Music production companies